Gurobi/gurobi-optimods/docs/source/adding.rst

 - is accompanied by clear documentation that provides background information for the topic and a formal statement of the problem in the domain language of the target user; and
-- includes runnable examples codes and presentation of results in the documentation so users can hit the ground running.
+- includes runnable example codes and presentation of results in the documentation so users can hit the ground running.

 Starting work on a Mod